hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_origin_group.html.markdown

 The `load_balancing` block supports the following:

 * `sample_size` - The number of samples to consider for load balancing decisions.
+Defaults to `4`.

 * `successful_samples_required` - The number of samples within the sample period that must succeed.
+Defaults to `3`.

 * `additional_latency_in_ms` - The additional latency in milliseconds for probes to fall into the lowest latency bucket.
+Defaults to `50` ms.

 ---